wymeditor/wymeditor/docs/wymeditor_development/testing_wymeditor.rst

 |QUnit is preffered over Selenium|

-All tests should passing in all
+All tests should pass in all
 :ref:`supported browsers <browser-compatibility>`.

 If ever any tests fail, please :ref:`file a bug <resources>`.